East Link Extension ongoing road closures

 Long-term reopening of 110th Avenue Northeast underway

-On Monday July 9th, Sound Transit began the second phase of the long-term traffic control on a portion of 110th Avenue Northeast between Northeast 4th and Northeast 6th streets.
+On Monday July 9th, Sound Transit will begin the second phase of the long-term traffic control on a portion of 110th Avenue Northeast between Northeast 4th and Northeast 6th streets.
 The current full closure will reopen providing access to one lane in each direction.
-The reopening is necessary to build the Link light rail north tunnel portal near Bellevue City Hall.
+The reopening is necessary to build the East Link light rail north tunnel portal near Bellevue City Hall.

-Phase 2 (July 9, 2018 – approximately Spring 2019): One lane of traffic in each direction on 110th Avenue Northeast will be reopened in both the north and southbound direction.
+Phase 2 (July 9, 2018 –Summer 2019).
+One lane of traffic in each direction on 110th Avenue Northeast will be reopened in both the north and southbound direction.
 This work is scheduled to last about 10 months.

 No current ongoing closures.